 - a.
-Emergency Care at a hospital for treatment of MHSA when there is no inpatient admission following the care;

-- b.
-Office Visits;

-- c.
-Psychiatric Second Opinion;
+Emergency Care at a hospital for treatment of MHSA when there is no inpatient admission following the care; - b.
+Office Visits; - c.
+Psychiatric Second Opinion; - d.

-- d.
 Substance Abuse-Structured Outpatient Rehabilitation Program; - e.
 Twenty (20) Family Sessions per year when Enrollee is in a Structured Outpatient Substance Abuse Rehabilitation Program and, if the Enrollee is not in active treatment and the family member is covered under the same Empire Plan enrollment, twenty Family Sessions per year; - f.
 Psychological Testing and Evaluations with prior approval from the Contractor; - g.
 Medically Necessary Ambulance Services for MHSA care; - h.
 Electro-Convulsive Therapy with prior approval from the Contractor; - i.
 Crisis Intervention (Copays waived for up to three (3) visits per crisis); - j.
-Home-Based Counseling (Network coverage only); - k.
-Registered Nurse Practitioners (Network coverage only); and - 1.
-Telephone Counseling (Network coverage only). - m.
-Applied Behavioral Analysis for the treatment of Autism, subject to a \$45,000 annual cap effective 1/1/13 - n.
-Medication Management - 2.
-Inpatient and Alternate Levels of Care - a.
+Home-Based Counseling; - k.
+Registered Nurse Practitioners; - 1.
+Telephone Counseling; - m.
+Applied Behavioral Analysis for the treatment of Autism, subject to a 680 hour annual cap, effective January 1, 2014; and - n.
+Medication Management

+- 2. Inpatient and Alternate Levels of Care - a.
 Hospital Services; - b.
 Residential Treatment Facilities; Halfway Houses and Group Homes.
-(Network coverage only for Empire Plan and limited network coverage only for SEHP); - c.
+Limited coverage only for SEHP); - c.
 Partial Hospitalization and other Hospital-Based Alternate Levels of Care such as Intensive Outpatient; Day Treatment 23 Hour Extended Bed and 72 Hour Crisis Bed; - d.
-Psychiatric Treatment or Consultation while you are a MHSA Inpatient - e.
-Psychiatric Consultations on a Medical Unit; - f.
-Prescription Drugs when dispensed by an approved facility, residential or day treatment program.
+Psychiatric Treatment or Consultation while you are a MHSA Inpatient; - e.
+Psychiatric Consultations on a Medical Unit; and - f.
+Prescription Drugs when dispensed by an Approved Facility, residential or day treatment program.

-Exhibit II.B2 of this RFP provides the applicable copayments by plan and employee group.
+Exhibit II.B2 of this RFP provides the applicable Copayments by plan and Employee group.
 Also, for informational purposes, the Department's current Empire Plan Certificate of Insurance, SEHP Summary Plan Description and the NYSHIP Benefit Plan Comparison are included as Exhibits II.C, II.C2 and II.D of this RFP.

 The MHSA Program does not have an Employee Assistance Program (EAP) component.
-There is a Statewide EAP for New York State employees staffed by NYS employees who participate as volunteers; however, EAPs do not have a formal role in the MHSA Program.
+There is a Statewide EAP for New York State Employees staffed by NYS Employees who participate as volunteers; however, EAPs do not have a formal role in the MHSA Program.
 They are not permitted to make referrals, nor can the Contractor accept clinical information from the EAP unless the Enrollee is included in the conversation (i.e., either physically present or on a conference call).
 Some EAP volunteers have professional degrees in mental health fields, some are certified EAP counselors, and others have various levels of training.
-EAP volunteers have been provided the opportunity to receive training regarding the MHSA Program and are encouraged to assist employees in accessing MHSA services through the MHSA Program.
+EAP volunteers have been provided the opportunity to receive training regarding the MHSA Program and are encouraged to assist Employees in accessing MHSA services through the MHSA Program.
 Participating Employers and Participating Agencies may have no EAP, some have internal EAPs, and others have contracted, professional EAPs.